mumez/scallion-svelte/README.md

 - Permits users to attach files to pages, offering a convenient method for sharing documents and other resources.
 - Accommodates multiple wikis.
 - Supports blog-style pages (bliki)
+- Localization support
+- Full text search support

 ## To Do

 - [x] Implement a blog-style page view, commonly referred to as a "bliki."
 - [x] Add localizable labels and messages.
-- Develop a search function that enables users to locate wiki pages based on specific keywords.
+- [x] Develop a search function that enables users to locate wiki pages based on specific keywords.

 ## Demo